lakenen/view-school/exercises/07-sessions/README.md

-# Lesson Six: Creating a Viewing Session
+# Lesson Seven: Creating a Viewing Session

 Great work so far!
 At this point you're probably wondering _when will I get to see the converted documents?!_ You've completed five lessons so far and have yet to experience what the API is really good for... so let's get to it!